19hours/sg-statutes/Acts/Motor Vehicles (Third-Party Risks and Compensation) Act.md

 [28/2000]

+(3A) For the purpose of subsection (3)(a), an application to the Public Trustee by a public officer or an advocate and solicitor for an agreement on costs shall be made in such manner, and together with such documents and information, as the Public Trustee may require.

+[Act 22 of 2013 wef 01/08/2014]

-(4) Subsection (3) shall not apply to a public officer or an advocate and solicitor claiming costs in respect of a judgment or settlement for a sum not exceeding the relevant amount.
+(4) Subsection (3) shall not apply to a public officer or an advocate and solicitor claiming costs in respect of a judgment or settlement for a sum (excluding any amount payable in respect of costs and interest) not exceeding the relevant amount.

 [28/2000]

+[Act 22 of 2013 wef 01/08/2014]

 (5) For the purposes of subsection (3)(c), “relevant date” means —

+(a) in relation to a settlement agreement referred to in section 6(1) —

-(a) the date the Public Trustee accepts or the court approves the payment referred to in section 6, as the case may be; or
+(i) in the case where the quantum of the compensation payable under the settlement agreement requires the approval of the Public Trustee or the court under section 6(3)(a), the date of such approval; and

+(ii) in any other case, the date of the settlement agreement; and

-(b) the date the judgment of the court referred to in section 9(1) is given,
+(b) in relation to a judgment referred to in section 9(1), the date the judgment is given.

-as the case may be.

-[28/2000]
+[Act 22 of 2013 wef 01/08/2014]

 (6) Any person who contravenes this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 12 months or to both.